aoloe/php-senape/README.md

     - https://dev.twitter.com/rest/reference/get/users/show
     - needs the comments service to be registered with Twitter
   - [ ] find a way to display the rules for the avatars
+- [ ] allow replies
+  - [x] store the replies
+   - [x] create the javascript for moving around the form
+   - [x] add a "reply to" hidden field in the form
+   - [ ] store the reply coming from the form
 - [x] render the widgets from php
 - [ ] translation
   - [x] create a translation class